The seven stars are the angels of the seven churches.

 You will therefore write two books, and you will send one to Clement and the other to Grapte.
 Clement will send his to foreign countries because he has permission to do so.
 Grapte will admonish the widows and the orphans.

-That quote is from The Shepherd of Hermas, a book written in Rome in the 2nd century (2nd book, 2nd vision, 4th chapter).
+That quote is from The Shepherd of Hermas, a book written in Rome in the 2nd century (Bk.
+I, 2nd vision, ch.
+4).
 The old woman represents the church in his vision, but the point we want to get from this reference is that Clement is the one with permission to send books to foreign countries.

-I would like to suggest this is because Clement's position was that of messenger of the church in Rome.
+I suggest this is because Clement's position was that of messenger of the church in Rome.

 I've already addressed elsewhere on this site that Clement could not have been the lone bishop of Rome in A.D.
 96, when First Clement was written (see sidebar for brief review).